dzrhythm/aks-keyvault-certs/README.md

 - building and pushing Docker images
 - deploying simple applications to Azure Kubernetes Service.

+See [AKS-Deploy.ps1](AKS-Deploy.ps1) for example Azure CLI commands for most of these steps.
 To run this sample in AKS:

 1. Create a self-signed private key certificate, or use the one included in this repo:
    [aspnetapp\certs\localhost.pfx](aspnetapp\certs\localhost.pfx).
+   (Password: `abcdefghijklmnopqrstuvwxyz0123456789`).

 2. Create an [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/)
    in your subscription.